yanchanllin/book-fellow-backend-/README.md

 Then load rails s to start

-If you want to see this app in the browser, open your browser and navigate to `http://localhost:3000` (press ctrl-C or control-C while in the terminal to exit)
+If you want to see this app in the browser, open your browser and navigate to `http://localhost:3000` (press ctrl-C or control-C while in the terminal to exit).

 ### Setup React server client side: